UNC Nutrition Obesity Research Center

 - Enhance the impact and presence of nutrition and obesity research at UNC;

 - Strengthen clinical nutrition training programs for medical students, practicing physicians, and allied health personnel; and

 - Translate findings from obesity and nutrition research to the general public to use to improve their overall health and well-being.

 Research Assistance Program

-Our Research Assistance Program offers a variety of bioinformatics and metabolomics options for clinical and translational research.
+Our Research Assistance Program provides a variety of bioinformatic and metabolomic options for clinical and translational nutrition research.

 Building More Effective eInterventions Through Functional Design Workshop

 NC Botanical Gardens in the Reeves Auditorium North